 Knowledge is power.
 That’s what I’ve learned from my chat with hypnobirthing midwife Nadia Arthurs.

-I’ve had two children but I never tried hypnobirthing on either of them and I know I’m not the only one curious about this technique and if it really works.
+I’ve had two children, but I have never tried hypnobirthing and I know I’m not the only one curious about this technique and whether it really works.

-I interviewed Rotunda midwife and hypnobirthing instructor Nadia Arthurs to find out more.
+I spoke to Rotunda midwife and hypnobirthing instructor Nadia Arthurs to find out more.

 So first things first, does it stop the pain?